Southern Cal bounces back to beat Colorado Buffaloes 37-14

 USC: Hosts Utah on Oct.
 9.

 Colorado: Gets next weekend off before hosting Arizona on Oct.
-16.
+16 and the Buffs welcome the bye week: “There’s so many things we need to fix right now,” Dorrell said.

 More AP college football: https://apnews.com/Collegefootball and https://twitter.com/AP_Top25.
 Sign up for the AP’s college football newsletter: https://apnews.com/cfbtop25